 Well, he wasn’t there.
 He flies commercially a few days a week and I showed up on a day he wasn’t around.
 However, I did run into his 2nd in command, Steve Nesbitt.
 Steve was on the phone when I walked in and his dog and I got to know each other quite well as I waited.
 He was a large Irish Setter who seemed to find that my hands were quite tasty.
 I was unable to convince him that they were in fact not chew toys.
 Let’s just say that Steve got off the phone just in time.

 I handed him my resume and we talked for about a half hour -maybe forty minutes.
 I told him of my interest in older aircraft.
-He was amazed to find out that I had exposure to the old school methods as well as the new stuff happening in aircraft structures.
-When I told him I had actually built a small section of wing out of fabric and wood once as a project, he was in near disbelief.
-Needless to say, we were fast friends.
+He was interested in my exposure to the old school methods as well as the new stuff happening in aircraft structures.
+I told him how I had built a small section of wing out of fabric and wood once as a project.

 During the latter part of our impromptu meeting, I asked about an event I heard about on the radio on the way to Florida Biplanes’ hangar called Aviation Day hosted by F.I.T.
 Aviation.
 He gave me a quick run-down and I asked him if he needed any help.
 At first he told me they were well covered, but then mentioned he might call.
 I guess he discussed it with Mark and decided to take me up on my offer.

 I told him I’d be thrilled to help out and we set a time to meet at their hangar.
 I showed up at 8am on the day of the event.
 No more than 10 minutes later I was on board Florida Biplanes’ 1953 Hiller UH-12 Helicopter piloted by Eric Howe.
 We took off and headed to the F.I.T. hangar at Melbourne International Airport.
 Steve Nesbitt took off behind us in their 1941 WACO UPF7.